Derrick541/customer-behavior-analytics/README.md

 # Customer Behavior Analytics

-This project analyzes simulated customer transaction behavior using Python and Jupyter Notebook.
-It showcases exploratory data analysis (EDA), visualizations, and insight development.
+This project simulates customer transaction analysis based on real-world patterns observed during my work as a Student Supervisor at Cornell's Mann Café.
+I frequently analyzed sales data to forecast demand and optimize inventory — this project extends that work using Python and Jupyter to explore broader trends in customer behavior.

+---

+## Project Goal

+To analyze transaction-level customer data to:
+- Understand spending distributions
+- Detect high-value customers
+- Explore correlations (e.g., demographic-like proxies such as height)
+- Simulate internal decision reports used in real-world café operations

 ---